kyleburnett/clipper/README.md

 Possible fill types are EVENODD, NONZERO, POSITIVE, and NEGATIVE.

+#### op.setFactor(factor[, callback]);

+Sets the factor used to transform each coordinate.
+Useful when the coordinates are given in small units such as `[0.0, 0.0, 0.010, 0.0, 0.010, 0.010, 0.0, 0.010]`.
+Clipper works in integers, so the coordinates must be scalled up.
+For example, the factor could be set to 1000.
+The result from any clipping operation will return any results inte original scale.

 #### op.addSubjectPath(path, closed[, callback]);

 Adds an open or closed subject path to the the clipping operation.
 The path should be a list of (x, y) vertices given in an array.